-Dr. Jason Spector, Co-Founder, Scientific Advisor and Chairman of the Board
+Dr. Jason Spector, Co-Founder and Scientific Advisor

 As the inventor of Fesarius Therapeutics patent-pending collagen microsphere technology, Dr. Spector provides significant input to the scientific direction of the company with respect to formulation, pre-clinical and clinical research and ultimate product development.
 Dr. Spector is a Professor of Surgery and Otolaryngology at Weill Cornell Medicine, and Adjunct Professor in the Meinig School of Biomedical Engineering at Cornell University.
 He is a nationally-renowned board-certified plastic surgeon at New York-Presbyterian Hospital/Weill Cornell Medicine where he specializes in reconstructive microsurgery.
 In addition to his clinical responsibilities, Dr. Spector is the Director and Principal Investigator of the Laboratory for Bioregenerative Medicine and Surgery (LBMS) at Weill Cornell Medicine.
 The LBMS focuses on novel approaches for tissue engineering and wound healing as well as the development of translational technologies from bench to bedside.
 Dr. Spector invented the patent-pending collagen microsphere technology used by Fesarius Therapeutics at LBMS.